FyZyX/orats-python/docs/source/getting-started.rst

 .. note::

    The ``demo`` token is very restrictive.
-If you are running to an :ref:`orats.errors.InsufficientPermissionsError`, make sure your token is available in the execution environment.
+If you are running to an :class:`~orats.errors.InsufficientPermissionsError`, make sure your token is available in the execution environment.